Relation morphisms of directed graphs: Examples and counterexamples of factorizations

 On the other hand, it is easy to check that $R=R^{\vartheta'}\circ R_{\varphi'}$, where the codomain $H$ of $\varphi'$ and $\vartheta'$ has one vertex and two loops $h_1,h_2$, and the morphisms $\varphi'$ and $\vartheta'$ are given by

 Note that $\vartheta'$ is not the identity.
 In this example, $\varphi'\in\mathsf{POG}(E,H)$ is regular but not target surjective, while $\vartheta'\in\mathsf{MIPG}(F,H)$ is not regular.
-Moreover, one can easily check that $H$ is the only graph that might afford an admissible pushout-type factorization, and that the formulas for $\vartheta'$ and $\varphi'$ are the only possible formulas.
+Moreover, one can easily check that $H$ must be a subgraph of any graph that might afford an admissible pushout-type factorization, and that the formulas for $\vartheta'$ and $\varphi'$ are the only possible formulas.
 Hence, an admissible pushout-type factorization of $R$ does not exist.

-Finally, observe that the graph C*-algebras of all four graphs are isomorphic to the Cuntz algebra~$\mathcal{O}_2$, and that the maps $(R^\vartheta)^*$, $(R_\varphi)^*$ and $R^*$ are isomorphisms (e.g., see Appendix~C in~\cite{Dan24}).
+Finally, observe that the graph C*-algebras of all four graphs are isomorphic to the Cuntz algebra~$\mathcal{O}_2$, and that the maps $(R^\vartheta)^*$, $(R_\varphi)^*$ and $R^*$ are known to be isomorphisms.
 On the other hand, $R^{\vartheta'}$ and $R_{\varphi'}$ do not induce homomorphisms of Levitt path algebras, or *-homomorphisms of graph C*-algebras. \end{example}

 Our next example shows that the assumption of row-finiteness in Proposition~\ref{rowf} is not redundant.
 It also shows that there might exist an admissible pushout-type factorization where there is no admissible pullback-type factorization.